 Try to use one credit card/checking account for business expenses and a different one for personal expenses

 How will you keep in touch with clients, colleagues, friends, and family while you’re traveling internationally?

 If you’re still going to be traveling back home a lot then you’ll probably keep your current phone plan but if you’re leaving for extended periods of time then there’s different options you can consider.

 Some domestic phone plans have an international plan included, like T-mobile.
-I’ve been using T-mobile through Mexico and Brazil so far and it’s been working fine.

 A lot of people ditch their phone plans and get an unlocked phone, then buy a new SIM card every time they land in a new country.

 Another option is porting (transferring) your cell phone number over to Google Voice or another online phone service, then cancelling your domestic phone plan.
 You’ll be able to keep your phone number.
 Then just get a SIM card with a data plan whenever you land in a new country, or connect to wifi to use it.

 I’ve also heard a lot of digital nomads use Google Fi, the phone plan from google.